Flamingo Tongue Snail Facts

-While still living, the species generally displays a brilliant orange and yellow and have beautiful random black markings.
+Secondly, while still living, the species generally displays a brilliant orange and yellow.
+It also often displays random black markings.
 Furthermore, these colors actually come from live tissue covering the shell itself.
-This covering can be withdrawn at will, but that rarely occurs while the creature lives.
-When the creature dies, the colors fade.
+In this respect, the Flamingo Tongue Snail truly stands apart.

-Flamingo Tongue Snail Diet and Habitat
+Flamingo Tongue Distribution, Habitat, and Ecology

-The perfectly evolved creature of the sea feeds by scraping the fresh polyps off of the coral and then feeds upon that.
-As most things in nature, this process is also perfect: it does not harm the original coral, which subsequently regrows the polyp.
+The perfectly evolved creature of the sea feeds by scraping the fresh polyps off of the coral, finding hem easy prey.
+As most things in nature, this process is virtually perfect.
+The process does not harm the original coral, which subsequently regrows more polyps.